euroargodev/argopy/HOW_TO_RELEASE.md

 - Increase *Minor* to highlight one important new feature, a batch of feature improvements, enforce deprecation policy.
 - Increase *Major* for significant refactoring, change in API facade or to highlight software/team milestone.

-Current versions of Argopy distributed with pypi and conda:
+Current versions of Argopy distributed with pypi and conda are:

 ![argopy-pypi](https://img.shields.io/pypi/v/argopy) ![argopy-conda](https://anaconda.org/conda-forge/argopy/badges/version.svg)